 MATH 4724 Student Teaching of Mathematics in the Secondary Schools (9) (Formerly MATH 472S).
 A semester-long experience of supervised practice teaching, appropriately divided between middle school and high school.
 Required of all students seeking certification in teaching mathematics.
 Prerequisite: successful completion of all certification courses except EDCI 4705, which is taken concurrently.
-Offered on demand algebra and continuing through selected topics in modern mathematics.
-Prerequisite: grade of C or better in MATH 2110 or permission of the Department Head.
-Offered in spring and summer.
+Offered on demand.